Our standards

 Toleranzen messen bei Tiefziehteilen_Thermoforming

 During the manufacturing of formed parts, slight dimensional deviations can occur due to one-sided tool contact, material thickness variations in the blanks, and internal stresses within the material itself.
+Adhering to the maximum permissible tolerances is crucial, especially for technical formed parts and automation trays.

-For the creation of your formed parts, we rely on function-oriented tolerance design.
+ℹ️ For the creation of your formed parts, we rely on function-oriented tolerance design.
 Based on the requirements you submit in the configurator, we derive the functions of the formed part.
 These functions are then described in the drawing with the necessary references and tolerances.
 After your review and approval, the manufacturing process begins.

 Influencing Factors